kortschak/dex/cmd/watcher/README.md

 polling = "1s"
 ```

-Currently, optional Linux detailers are:
+Currently, available Linux detailers are:
-- `xorg`: use the X server (same as default)
+- `xorg`: use the X server
 - `gnome/mutter`: use the [User Activiy GNOME Shell extension](./extensions/user-activity@kortschak.io) in the extensions directory.
 Requires GNOME v45+.

 On MacOS, details are obtained from the OS and no configuration is required.